That's What I Like (Bruno Mars song): North America

 On the Radio Songs chart, "That's What I Like" peaked at number one and spent nine weeks there, becoming Mars's longest run at the top as a solo artist.
 It surpassed his previous seven-week number-one runs for "Just the Way You Are" (2010) and "Locked Out of Heaven" (2013).
 On the Mainstream Top 40 chart, the single peaked at number one, tying Mars with Justin Timberlake for the highest total among solo males of number one songs on the chart, with eight each one.
 For the week of July 22, 2017, the song returned to the top of the Hot R&B Songs chart, spending 20 weeks at number one.
 It tied with The Weeknd's "Starboy" (2016) and Drake's "One Dance" (2016), featuring WizKid and Kyla, for the most weeks spent at number one.
 In August 2020, the achievement was broken by The Weeknd's "Blinding Lights" (2019).
 "That's What I Like" peaked at number one on the US Hot R&B/Hip-Hop Songs Chart and topped the Year-End Chart in the format.
 The track reached the top spot on the Rhythmic chart.
 The single was certified diamond by the Recording Industry Association of America (RIAA).
 It became the fourth best-selling song of 2017 in the US, with 1,673,000 downloads and 835,856,000 streams.
+In August 2025, Billboard revealed the "Top Hot R&B/Hip-Hop Songs of the 21st Century", "That's What I Like" was number six one the chart.

-On the Canadian Hot 100, the song peaked at number three on April 17, 2017, spending 38 weeks on the chart, and it was certified seven-times Platinum by the Music Canada (MC).
+On the Canadian Hot 100, the song peaked at number three on April 17, 2017, spending 38 weeks on the chart, and it was certified diamond Music Canada (MC).
 The song ended 2017 at number seven on the Year-End Charts in Canada.